shanemadden/shanemadden.github.io/content/stackexchange-puppet-cleanup.md

 We'll always be working to improve the state of config management at Stack Exchange.
 Some of the things we have on the roadmap to work on include:

  - [Policy-based Autosigning](https://docs.puppetlabs.com/puppet/latest/reference/ssl_autosign.html#policy-based-autosigning) - we want a node to come out of the OS install process and not need to be touched at all before applying the right config for it.
 Current thinking is to have some kind of shared secret; the provisioning node can encrypt its hostname with the secret, stick that in a cert attribute, and the master can validate that encryption using a shared key then autosign the cert.

-FIXME(tlim): The description of the module_data is confusing.
-It starts by talking about the params pattern (the problem) instead, which is jarring.
-My suggestion is to explain what the module does, then say that this replaces the params pattern, which we find has problems A, B, C

- - [module_data](https://forge.puppetlabs.com/ripienaar/module_data) - The [params pattern](https://docs.puppetlabs.com/guides/style_guide.html#class-parameter-defaults) is awful.
-This module was originally proposed as a part of Puppet's core, allowing modules to have their own Hiera data, so they can have default params for certain OSes or versions - all fetched into class parameter lookups in the same way as your normal Hiera data.
-We think this idea is great, and have a couple modules that are perfect use cases for it.
-It might not be quite stable, but we're not shy about that.
+ - [module_data](https://forge.puppetlabs.com/ripienaar/module_data) - This module was [originally proposed](https://tickets.puppetlabs.com/browse/PUP-1157) as a part of Puppet's core, allowing modules to have their own Hiera data, so they can have default params for certain OSes or versions - all fetched into class parameter lookups in the same way as your normal Hiera data.
+We think this idea is great - much better than the [params pattern](https://docs.puppetlabs.com/guides/style_guide.html#class-parameter-defaults) - and have a couple modules that are perfect use cases for it.
+It might not be quite stable, but we're [not shy about that](http://nickcraver.com/blog/2013/11/18/running-stack-overflow-sql-2014-ctp-2/).

-FIXME(tlim): This last bullet is confusing.
-How about: Improve PuppetDB replication.
-RIght now it's just...

- - PuppetDB replication is.. well, it isn't, really.
-Right now it's just replication of the underlying Postgres though hot standby or backup/restore; there was a [plan presenteded at last year's PuppetConf](http://www.slideshare.net/PuppetLabs/puppetdb-new-adventures-in-higherorder-automation-puppetconf-2013) with replication features at the application level, but the [related issues](https://tickets.puppetlabs.com/browse/PDB-51) haven't gotten far, yet.
+ - PuppetDB Replication - Right now it's just replication of the underlying Postgres though hot standby or backup/restore; there was a [plan presenteded at last year's PuppetConf](http://www.slideshare.net/PuppetLabs/puppetdb-new-adventures-in-higherorder-automation-puppetconf-2013) with replication features at the PuppetDB application level, but the [related issues](https://tickets.puppetlabs.com/browse/PDB-51) haven't gotten far, yet.
 We'll be jumping on using this when it's released.